Bechlte Platz 1 - main entrance

 Pursuant to Recommendation C.1, second half of Sentence 1 DCGK, the Supervisory Board has developed and adopted a skills and expertise profile that applies to the entire board.
 In summary, each member of the Supervisory Board must, among other things, have the skills and expertise needed to duly perform his or her duties according to the law and the Articles of Association.
 Furthermore, the members of the Supervisory Board must, in their entirety, be familiar with the industry in which the company operates.
 Also, each member of the Supervisory Board must have sufficient time at his or her disposal to exercise the mandate.

 In addition, at least one member of the Supervisory Board must have expertise in the field of accounting and at least one other member must have expertise in the field of auditing.
-On the shareholder side, all members have expertise in the field of auditing and five members have expertise in the field of accounting.
+Among shareholder representatives, six members have expertise in the field of auditing and five members have expertise in the field of accounting.
 In the following, and by way of example, we provide more detailed information on the expertise of Auditing Committee members Sandra Stegmann and Klaus Winkler.
 After completing her Master of Business Administration (MBA), Sandra Stegmann worked as a management consultant and in various management positions in international companies, including a ten-year tenure at SAP that culminated in her role as Vice President, SAP Portfolio.
 In these positions, she was regularly entrusted with accounting and auditing matters, informing her expertise in this area.
 Sandra Stegmann has been a member of the Supervisory Board of Bechtle AG since 2016.
-Bechtle has been publishing a Sustainability Report since 2015 and has complied with its obligation to publish a non-financial statement since 2017, which is reviewed exclusively by the Supervisory Board.
+Bechtle has been publishing a Sustainability Report since 2015 and has complied with its obligation to publish a non-financial statement since 2017, which until 2023 was reviewed exclusively by the Supervisory Board.
 As a result, Sandra Stegmann also has expertise in the field of sustainability reporting.
-Klaus Winkler completed a vocational traineeship in banking and subsequently studied business administration.
-He worked in various banks, was managing director of an investment company for twelve years and most recently held the position of commercial managing director for 19 years, with 15 years coinciding with his role as chair of the management bord of a medium-sized company.
-He therefore has expertise in the areas of accounting and auditing, including sustainability reporting.

 Based on the objectives for its composition, the Supervisory Board of Bechtle AG has created the following matrix of qualifications: